aakash94/Reward-Based-Epsilon-Decay/index.md

 ### Decay plan for OpenAI's CartPole-v0

 The problem is considered solved when the agent gets an average reward of 195 over 100 consecutive trials.
 The maximum attainable score from any episode is 200.
 A standard start and end value for ε could be 1 and 0 respectively, where we start with maximum possible exploitation and end with maximum possible exploitation.
-Since all the rewards we obtain are whole numbers, we can at least increment target reward thresholds by 1 at the very least to make newer thresholds more challenging than the last one.
+Since all the rewards we obtain are whole numbers, we can at least increment target reward thresholds by 1 to make newer thresholds more challenging than the last one.
 The final parameter that remains to be decided is the number of steps to take form maximum exploration to maximum exploitation.
 Since the problem statement has a well defined goal of reaching 195, it is possible to use that to decide the steps.
 We calculate the steps by assuming that the agent should reach the final goal threshold with exploitation alone.

 ```markdown